roboscienceorg/book/source/Manipulators/DH.rst

    \begin{pmatrix} \theta_1(t), ... , \theta_n(t)
               \end{pmatrix}\to p(t)

-It is MUCH harder to find the angle functions if you are given the end effector path:
+However it is MUCH harder to find the angle functions if you are given the end effector path:

 .. math::